-In this Appendix, we will generalise many of the results in the main text beyond two time steps.
+We will generalise many of the results in the main text beyond two time steps.
 For a given quantum circuit that is affected by some non-Markovian noise as shown in \cref{fig:choi_channel}(a), we can mathematically represent the non-Markovian noise as a $3$-comb $\mathscr{E}$ with its individual tooth being the noise process at the individual error location.
 Generally, an $M$-comb $\mathscr{E}$ has $M$ teeth and $M-1$ slots.
-In \cref{sec:choi_channel}, we have discussed that such a comb can be mapped to its Choi channel $\mathcal{C}_{\mathscr{E}}$ by shifting the input and output wire of the $m$-th tooth to the $m$-th register.
+In the main text, we have discussed that such a comb can be mapped to its Choi channel $\mathcal{C}_{\mathscr{E}}$ by shifting the input and output wires of the $m$-th tooth to the $m$-th register.
 More formally, the Choi channel $\mathcal{C}_{\mathscr{E}}$ of a general $M$-comb $\mathscr{E}$ is given by

 where $\mathscr{I}^{(2,...M)}$ is the identity comb that acts on the registers $2$ to $M$, the $m$th channel in the square brackets are input into the $m$-th slot of the comb in front, and $\mathcal{P}_M$ is the cyclic permutation operator that maps $m$ to $m-1$ for $m = 2, ...
 M$ and maps $1$ to $M$.
 We have explicitly drawn the diagram for a $3$-comb in \cref{fig:slot_channel}(a).